| | |

-I’ve ridden the mountain bike trails in Vegas a handful of times now and in this post, I share my top tips for making the most of your visit.
-From the best trails to route recommendations, this is your ultimate guide to mountain biking in Las Vegas!
+I’ve ridden here a handful of times now, and in this post, I’m sharing my top tips for making the most of your trip from the best trails to ride to route recommendations.
+Consider this your ultimate guide to mountain biking in Las Vegas!

 4-Day Las Vegas Mountain Biking Itinerary

-Start with Bears Best
+1. Start at Bears Best

 Bear’s Best is one of the largest and most popular mountain bike trail networks in Las Vegas.
 It’s located on the west side of the city and the trails mostly consist of mellower cross-country singletrack, but you can find a bit of minor tech in there if you want.